Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction

 \section{Experimental Results}

 We validate the proposed algorithm from three perspectives.
-First, we compare our algorithm with state-of-the-art off-policy actor-critic algorithms on challenging control tasks.
-Second, we examine the quality of our learned correction ratio by evaluating whether it helps to provide a reasonable estimate of the on-policy rewards Third, we ablate key components of our algorithms to evaluate their contributions to the overall performance.
+First, we compare our algorithm with SOTA off-policy actor-critic algorithms on challenging control tasks.
+Second, we examine the quality of our learned correction ratio by evaluating whether it helps to provide a reasonable estimate of the on-policy rewards.
+Third, we ablate key components of our algorithms to evaluate their contributions to the overall performance.

-We evaluate our algorithm on 5 high-dimensional continuous control tasks from the MuJoCo \cite{todorov2012mujoco} benchmark and compare it with the state-of-the-art SAC \cite{SAC} and OAC \cite{OAC}.
-We further implement a strong baseline, namely OAC + DICE, by integrating our DICE correction into OAC, i.e., similar to \eqref{obj:cor_target} and \eqref{obj:cor_q}, uses the learned distribution correction ratio to correct the sample distribution for both the target policy training and the critics training.
+We evaluate on 5 continuous control tasks from the MuJoCo \citep{todorov2012mujoco} benchmark and compare it with SAC \citep{SAC} and OAC \citep{OAC}.
+We further implement a strong baseline OAC + DICE by integrating our DICE correction into OAC, i.e., similar to \eqref{obj:cor_target} and \eqref{obj:cor_q}, using the learned distribution correction ratio to correct the sample distribution for both the target policy training and the critics training.

-For each task, we run 5 different random seeds for each algorithm without cherry-picking the seeds.
+For each task, we run 5 different random seeds for each algorithm.
 We evaluate each algorithm every 1000 training steps.
 Our algorithm introduces additional hyper-parameters (HP), including $\beta_{\mathrm{LB}}$ and $\beta_{\mathrm{UB}}$ that control the extent of conservativeness and optimism respectively, the temperature $T$ from~\eqref{obj:cor_q}, and the set of hyper-parameters from the DICE optimization~\eqref{loss:lambda},~\eqref{loss:nu},~\eqref{loss:zeta}.
-We provide detailed hyper-parameter tuning procedures in the Appendix, and their values used in the experiments.
-Note that the implementation of our algorithms are based on OAC's officially released codes\footnote{\url{https://github.com/microsoft/oac-explore}}, which themselves are based on the SAC implementation in RLkit \footnote{\url{https://github.com/rail-berkeley/rlkit}}, a widely used RL library with reputation.
-While we are aware of different implementations of SAC with performance variance on different tasks, given the difficulty in reproducing the best RL results in practice~\cite{engstrom2020implementation, pineau2021improving}, we have tried our best to make all comparisons fair and reproducible by having all competing methods and variants implemented in a unified and credible codebase.
+We provide detailed hyper-parameter tuning procedures in the \autoref{sec:hp}.
+Note that the implementation of our algorithms are based on OAC's officially released codes\footnote{\url{https://github.com/microsoft/oac-explore}}, which themselves are based on the SAC implementation in RLkit \footnote{\url{https://github.com/rail-berkeley/rlkit}}.
+While we are aware of different implementations of SAC with performance variance on different tasks, given the difficulty in reproducing the best RL results in practice~\citep{engstrom2020implementation, pineau2021improving}, we have tried our best to make all comparisons fair and reproducible by implementing all methods and variants in a unified and credible codebase.